kristoff-it/ziggy/README.md

 - Clear tagging of the `date` field as having a required structure.
 - Ability to define date fields even when not part of the fixed schema.

-Note: tag names must contain only lowercase letters, underscores and numbers.
+Note: at the moment tag names must contain only lowercase letters, underscores and numbers, this might change in the future.

 ### Schema Language
 **Note: this part is still vaporware**